-- You can use a bit of liquor by soaking the raisins in it for 10-15 minutes and then drain them before adding to the dough.
+- Cook’s Tip #1: You can use a bit of liquor in julekake by soaking the raisins in your favorite liquor for 10-15 minutes and then drain them before adding to the dough.

-- If you can, buy cardamom seeds and ground them yourself, instead of purchasing the powdered one.
-The difference in aroma and flavor is noticeable.
+- Cook’s Tip #2: If you can, buy cardamom seeds and ground them yourself instead of purchasing the powdered one.
+The difference in aroma and flavor of the resulting julekake is noticeable.

-- Split the dough into two small loaves if that's how you want to serve it.
+- Cook’s Tip #4: Feel free to split the dough into two small loaves of julekake, if that’s how you want to serve it.

 - Variation #1: You can use all-purpose flour if that’s what you have.
 But the result is better with bread flour.

 - Variations #2: You can also add sultanas and other candied fruits to julekake if you prefer.